x-board/x-board-protocol/docs/basics.md

 An I2C Master calls the board in one of the following ways:

     START Write (message) STOP
-    START Write (message) START Read length START Read length bytes STOP
+    START Write (message) START Read length bytes STOP

 The first variant is for when the client doesn't expect an answer.
 The second is for the case where the client does expect an answer.
-The first read retrieves the length of the response, the second read retrieves the response itself and will be as long as the value read earlier.
-The length is typically one byte, but when the length is higher than 252 (`FD`, `FE`, and `FF` aren't valid values) it uses multiple bytes.
-See [Lengths](#lengths) for how this works exactly.

-When a message doesn't have a response and the client does ask for one, the board should simply respond with a length of zero.
-It's also valid for the client not to request a response even though the call should generate one.
-This is all meant to provide good backwards and forwards compatibility.
+The client is supposed to know the length of the response for any call it does.
+For most calls that have a response, this is defined as part of the protocol.
+There are two cases in which the length isn't defined as part of the protocol because it can differ.
+These are the list pins (`00 03`) and the list capabilities (`00 05`) calls.
+Both of these calls have a matching call that will return the length of the response for this board (`00 02` and `00 04` respectively) and the client is supposed to use these to find out the length of the response before doing the calls themselves.

 The protocol is defined in terms of the happy flow only.
 When the client software does not follow the protocol (e.g. does a read without a preceding write), it doesn't